 I’ve had this old mirror sitting in my studio for I don’t know how long!
-It use to be a dresser mirror, which I removed as it was all crazed and converted the frame part into a chalkboard for my market stall.
-Just so that I can let people know that I do furniture makeovers and also hold painting lessons.
+It once was a dresser mirror, which I removed as it was all crazed and converted the frame part into a chalkboard for my market stall.
+It’s great to let people know that I do furniture makeovers and also hold painting classes.
 I really loved that the edges of the mirror were bevelled and didn’t want to throw it away.
 So I decided to make a DIY Mirror Kitchen Sign and share with you!

 DIY Mirror Kitchen Sign

 *This post contains affiliate links.
 Which means I may receive a very small commission to go towards my painting addiction!
 It does NOT result in additional charges to you or cost you anything extra.
 See here for my full disclosure*

 - Chalk paint – I used one of my favourites Duck Egg Blue.

 - 1/2″ Paint Brush

 - No 2 round brush

 With the kitchen being one my most favourite places to hang out and when my kids are home that seems to be where we all congregate and chat.
 So it seemed perfectly fitting to turn this mirror into a DIY Mirror Kitchen Sign.